-A plan's solvency ratio is defined pursuant to clause 2(1)(q) of the Regulations as the fraction obtained by dividing the market value or market related value of the assets currently held in the plan (including any cash balances and accrued and receivable income, less the estimated wind-up expenses) by the liabilities of the plan on a plan termination basis, as of the latest review date.
-The market related value of the plan's assets is determined by means of an averaging method over a period of not more than five years.
+A plan's "solvency ratio" is the fraction obtained by dividing the market value or market related value of the assets currently held in the plan (plus any cash balances and accrued and receivable income) by the liabilities of the plan on a plan termination basis.
+The present value of certain future special payments, which is included in the calculation of the solvency deficiency, is excluded from the determination of the value of assets for the purpose of determining the solvency ratio.